ddev/ddev/docs/content/users/extend/additional-services.md

 The `install.yaml` is a simple YAML file with a few main sections:

 * `name`: The add-on name.
 This will be used in the various `ddev add-on` commands.
 If the repository name is `ddev-solr`, for example, a good `name` will be `solr`.
 * `pre_install_actions`: an array of Bash statements or scripts to be executed before `project_files` are installed.
 The actions are executed in the context of the target project’s root directory.
+With DDEV v1.23.5+, variables from the `.ddev/.env.name` file, where `name` is the name of the add-on, are available in this context.
 * `project_files`: an array of files or directories to be copied from the add-on into the target project’s `.ddev` directory.
 * `global_files`: is an array of files or directories to be copied from the add-on into the target system’s global `.ddev` directory (`~/.ddev/`).
 * `ddev_version_constraint` (available with DDEV v1.23.4+): a [version constraint](https://github.com/Masterminds/semver#checking-version-constraints) for DDEV that will be validated against the running DDEV executable and prevent add-on from being installed if it doesn't validate.
 For example: